 Doctors are only human; mistakes happen.
 It is rare for doctors to do something (or fail to do something) to a patient out of malice.
-However, good doctors can make awful mistakes and there are, regrettably, a small minority of emergency room doctors who simply do not belong in the ER.
-Either way, there is a duty by doctors and other health care professionals to treat their patients with an appropriate standard of care.
+However, good doctors can make awful mistakes.
+There are, regrettably, a small minority of emergency room doctors who simply do not belong in the ER.
+Either way, there is a duty by physicians and other health care professionals to treat their patients with an appropriate standard of care.

 - How much is my emergency room malpractice case worth?
 Statistics and sample verdicts and settlements